 Symptoms and Signs

-Congenital AS is usually asymptomatic until at least age 10 or 20 yr, when symptoms may begin to develop insidiously.
+Congenital AS is usually asymptomatic until age 10 or 20 yr, when symptoms develop insidiously.
 In all forms, progressive untreated AS ultimately results in exertional syncope, angina, and dyspnea (SAD triad).
 Other symptoms and signs may include those of heart failure and arrhythmias, including ventricular fibrillation leading to sudden death.

 Exertional syncope occurs because cardiac output cannot increase enough to meet the demands of physical activity.
 Nonexertional syncope may result from altered baroreceptor responses or ventricular tachycardia.
-Exertional angina pectoris affects about two thirds of patients; about half have significant coronary artery atherosclerosis, and half have normal coronary arteries but have ischemia induced by LV hypertrophy, altered coronary flow dynamics, or both.
+Exertional angina pectoris affects about two thirds of patients; about half have significant coronary artery atherosclerosis, and half have normal coronary arteries but have ischemia induced by LV hypertrophy and altered coronary flow dynamics.

 There are no visible signs of AS.
 Palpable signs include carotid and peripheral pulses that are reduced in amplitude and slow rising (pulsus parvus, mollus et tardus) and an apical impulse that is sustained (thrusts with the 1st heart sound [S1] and relaxes with the 2nd heart sound [S2]) because of LV hypertrophy.
 The LV impulse may become displaced when systolic dysfunction develops.
 A palpable 4th heart sound (S4), felt best at the apex, and a systolic thrill, corresponding with the murmur of AS and felt best at the left upper sternal border, are occasionally present in severe cases.
-Systolic BP may be high with mild or moderate AS and falls as AS becomes more severe.
+Systolic BP may be high even when AS is severe but ultimately falls when the LV fails.